2 x CENT

 — Yes.
 My father died, in 2006, with Alzheimer's.
 That was very serious.

-Is this joke that you are not going to Madrid or is it for real?
+Is this joke that you are not going to Madrid, or is it for real?

-— It's real.
+— It's true.

-Only in Madrid or anywhere in Spain?
+Only to Madrid or anywhere in Spain?

 But, if everything goes as it should, won't you return to Spain?